Mukulkalsait/AapnaAI/README.md

 # AapnaAI
-A Website Specialized in  AI and its related Tech.
+A Website Specialized in  AI and its related Tech.<br>
-Author - Mukul Kalsait.
+Author - Mukul Kalsait.<br>
-Owner - Sumit Parale.
+Owner - Sumit Parale.<br>